 The John M. Belk Endowment donated $50,000 to NCICU to provide additional staff support for NCICU’s work to help NCICU campuses address challenges caused by the COVID-19 crisis.

-Male Minority Mentoring Grant – NCICU’s iBELONG MALE MENTORING PROGRAMsm is designed to increase persistence, retention and/or graduation rates of minority male students on campus through mentoring, coaching, and forums in which students can explore various career opportunities.
+iBELONG Mentoring Program – NCICU’s iBELONG Mentoring Program is designed to increase persistence, retention and/or graduation rates of at-risk students on campus through mentoring, coaching, and forums in which students can explore various career opportunities.
 NCICU received a $27,500 from the Council of Independent Colleges, which was matched, in large part by the VF Foundation, for a total of $55,000.
-Following the success of the first year of the program, NCICU sought additional funding to expand the program and has received a $40,000 grant from Wells Fargo.
+Following the success of the first year of the program, NCICU sought additional funding to expand the program.

 Faculty-Student STEM Mentoring Program – NCICU received funding to implement a three-year program that will seek to improve student retention and graduation rates among first generation college students, women, and students of color majoring in science, technology, engineering, or math (STEM).
 Twelve of North Carolina’s private, nonprofit colleges and universities will be invited to participate in the program, including the five historically black colleges and universities (HBCUs).
 A total of $280,750 has been provided by the North Carolina GlaxoSmithKline Foundation, the Council of Independent Colleges, and the Albemarle Foundation. (more)